jjl/crouton-clj/README.md

 * No more broken internal links.
 Come on libraries who can't, it's 2017...

-4. Simplicity

-* Even if a library gets this far, it's inevitably too complicated
-* We have adopted a simple model that should be flexible enough for 99% of cases

 5. Performance

-* Metrics-driven optimisation: this thing is fast!
+* Suitable for use under strict response SLAs.
+This thing is lightning fast!
+* Routes are compiled to an optimised form (hand-tuned java if you're on the JVM!)

 6. Reliability